ahmedbana/Snaps-VRAM-Caching/README.md

 **Usage:**
 - Takes model data as input (not file path)
+- **Caches models by name** - use the same `model_name` to retrieve cached models
-- Caches the model data directly in VRAM
+- Caches the model data directly in GPU VRAM
-- If the same model data is already cached, returns it instantly
+- If the same model name is already cached, returns it instantly
 - Useful for caching models that are already loaded in your workflow

 ### 3. 📋 SNAPS Cache Control (VRAMCacheControlNode)